sscdelft/sscdelft.github.io/_posts/2014-11-21-visit-tata-steel.md

 * 14:15 Visit to site and one or two production facilities
 * 15:00 - 16:00 End

-Transportation will be provided (TU Delft - Ijmuiden round-trip).
-Please send us [an email][mail sscdelft] if you are interested.
+Transportation will be provided (TU Delft - IJmuiden round-trip).
+Please send an email to the [SIAM Student Chapter][mail sscdelft] if you are interested.

 Thanks to Dr.Ir.
 [Domenico Lahaye].